teracyhq/blog/source/_posts/2016-01-13-how-to-use-pixelate-javascript-library.markdown

 - We need to install one of browsers as: `IE 9+`, `Firefox 17+`, `chrome 13+`, `Safari 5+`, `Opera 11+`.
 - We need to have one of editors as: `sublime`, `notepad++` or `notepad`.
 I think we had all the tools to work.
-So I will usage you how to use PJL in your website.
-And look at, it is very interesting.
+I will show you how to use PJL in your website, and you will see it is very interesting.

 ###Step 1: Setup bower, gruntjs

-Bower is application manages all these things our project.
+Bower is an application manages all these things our project.
 Before install bower and gruntjs, we need to install `node`, `npm`, `nvm`.
-You have to install exactly versions, as shown in figure:
+You have to install exact versions, as shown in the figure below:

 ```
 $ node --version